About me

 What Programs do you use to create your work?

-My program of choice is Clip Studio Paint.
-I used to use Microsoft Expression Design but at this time Microsoft has chosen to not update this program anynmore.
-I used Expression Design for years and it has not disappointed me.
-Clip Studio Paint is a very similar program but with raster capabilities as well as vector, which is why I chose it.
+My program of choice is Procreate and Clip Studio Paint.
+I used to use Microsoft Expression Design but Microsoft discontinued the Expression products line.
+I used Expression Design for years and it did not disappoint me.
+Clip Studio Paint is a very similar program but with raster capabilities as well as vector, which is why I like to use this program.
 I feel the tools in this program are many with so many customizeable interesting options.
 As much as I miss my old program, I feel this new one will actually push my work further and am excited working with it.
+I also just bought an iPad Pro and have been utilizing Procreate.
+I really love the program and being able to draw on screen with the Apple Pen.
+It's really changed a lot for me.
+ClipStudio is also available on the iPad, and having both at my disposal is excellent.

 What advice do you have for beginning artists?